 dnf --dump-main-config | grep -E '^(fastestmirror|max_parallel_downloads) = '

-If you still see the defaults below, DNF is not using your overrides yet:
+If you still see these defaults, DNF is not using your overrides yet:

 fastestmirror = 0 max_parallel_downloads = 3